Introduction to Merge Sort in Data Structure

-1. Worst Case: The case when all the elements of the array are sorted in the reverse order.
-Using Masters theorem we found the complexity of Merge sort in such case is Θ(nlogn).
+1. Worst Case: The case when all the array elements are sorted in the reverse order.
+Using Masters theorem, we found the complexity of Merge sort in such case is Θ(nlogn).

 2. Average Case: This is the case when the elements are partially sorted.
 The complexity of merge sort, in this case, is Θ(nlogn).

-3. Best Case: This is the case when all the elements are already sorted but still recursive calls are made thus complexity is Θ(nlogn).
+3. Best Case: This is when all the elements are already sorted, but still recursive calls are made thus, complexity is Θ(nlogn).